 There is no guarantee that a shared community will increase clinical success, but having this foundation may help ease the process.
 Regardless of your reason for seeking support at this time, I hope you find comfort with me.

 Discovering you have an LGBTQIA+ child or family member may stir up many conflicting emotions.
 There may be feelings of self-blame, fear, disappointment, anger, loss, and confusion.
 If you are on a path to acceptance, it may be helpful to discuss these feelings and increase your knowledge about the community.

 I have extensive work in providing family support.
 I can answer your questions, connect you to additional resources, provide you with concrete ways of supporting your family member, and validate your concerns.
-We know the most protective space for LGBTQIA+ community members is with their affirming family.
+I know the most protective space for LGBTQIA+ community members is with their affirming family.
 Please let me support you in creating this space for the benefit of your loved one.

 "I believe who you are today, and if that develops at some point in the future, I will believe you then as well."